-They ask that you send the first 100 pages of your manuscript if it is for adults or the first 50 pages of your manuscript if it is aimed at children, along with a synopsis that is no more than 300 words in length as separate word or PDF documents.
+They ask that you send the first 50 pages of your manuscript, along with a synopsis that is no more than 300 words in length, as separate Word or PDF documents.
 You can submit multiple manuscripts as long as they are not in the same series.